Rafik Guitane

-Rafik Guitane (born 26 May 1999) is a French professional footballer who plays as a midfielder for Portuguese club Estoril on loan from Reims.
+Rafik Guitane (born 26 May 1999) is a French professional footballer who plays as an attacking midfielder or winger for Primeira Liga club Estoril Praia.

 Career

 Le Havre

 Guitane signed his first professional contract with Le Havre on 21 July 2016 at the age of 17.
 Guitane made his professional debut with Le Havre in a 4–0 Coupe de France win over Saint-Colomban Locminé on 4 December 2016.
 He made his league debut on 19 September 2017 in a 1–0 home win against FC Sochaux-Montbéliard.
 His first professional goal came on 25 November, two minutes after coming off the bench in the 71st minute of a league game against Lens.
 Cutting inside from the right, Guitane fired a shot past opposing goalkeeper Jérémy Vachoux to secure a 1–0 victory.

 Rennes

 On 1 February 2018, Guitane was sold to Rennes for €10 million.
 He however spent the rest of the season on loan with Le Havre.

 His first full season with Rennes, the 2018–19 season, was spoiled by injury, as he tore his anterior cruciate ligament in October 2018.

 He returned to action in the 2019–20 season, and made his competitive debut for the club on 20 October 2019 in a 3–2 away loss to Monaco, coming off the bench for Hamari Traoré in the 88th minute.
 On 7 November, Guitane made his UEFA Europa League debut as a late substitute for Benjamin Bourigeaud in a 1–0 loss to CFR Cluj.
 He finished the season with four total appearances, as he struggled to find playing time.